 Registration Process

-- First, register for desired summer courses via STAR.
+- First, register for desired summer courses via STAR or schedule builder.

 - Then, submit the Summer BOOST application online by 5pm on the due date.